Get insider access

 The Samsung Odyssey OLED G8 has reasonable HDR brightness.
 It gets bright enough to make small highlights stand out against dark backgrounds, but larger highlights aren't as bright due to its Automatic Brightness Limiter (ABL).
 This is most noticeable when minimizing and maximizing windows on the desktop, as you can see the brightness changing, but it isn't as distracting when watching content or playing games.

-These results are with the settings below.
+These results are with an HDMI connection using the settings below.
 Although we tested it with firmware 1421, it performs similarly with firmware 1442, which was released in Feb.
 2023.

 • Game Mode: On